KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 }
 ```

-Just as you'd expect, everything's neatly contained inside `.sd-date`.
+Just as you’d expect, everything’s neatly contained inside `.sd-date`.
 There are quite a few magic numbers in this rule set, though, such as `font-size: 0.75rem;`.
 I implore you to use Sass `$variables` to reference these values, and Hugo [provides guidelines](https://sass-guidelin.es/#variables) on this.

-I'm using a very thin naming system for component selectors; that is, I'm only prefixing each component with `sd-` (simple-datepicker).
+I’m using a very thin naming system for component selectors; that is, I’m only prefixing each component with `sd-` (simple-datepicker).
 As previously mentioned, you can use any naming system you (and your team) are most comfortable with, such as BEM.

 ### Styling in React